 The Hootsuite pricing plan only gives you annual pricing information, not the monthly pricing, which is 30% more expensive.

 This hidden pricing goes against the common practice of displaying the monthly cost of a subscription software based on an annual subscription.
 You typically get to toggle between the monthly and annual costs.

 But not on Hootsuite’s pricing page.
 You have to create an account to compare monthly and annual plans.

 Need “real live human support” any time of day?
-A content approval workflow?
+An approval workflow?
 Automated moderation rules?
-You won’t get those on the Professional and Team plan.
+You won’t get any of those on the Professional and Team plan.
 You have to choose the Business plan.

 And you won’t even get the best support in the business.